 - Every time you use cash, a check, or your bank card (when you could have used your credit card), you are missing out on reward points.
 Each individual transaction may not seem like much, but it adds up over time.

-- Using a credit card, instead of cash, has some other benefits as well.
+- Using a credit card (instead of cash) has some other benefits as well.
 You’ll have better records of your spending, build up your credit history, and make fewer trips to the ATM (paying less in ATM fees).
 In addition, your credit card will often give you some protection if something you buy breaks, is stolen, or even drops in price.
 Automatic Protection for the Things You Buy with Your Credit Card.

 blog comments powered by Disqus